twse/random-stuff/README.md

 2. Copy names from Mozilla-related websites such as translation projects.
 3. Enter any commit message you want.
 4. Use the default option (commit directly to the `master` branch).
-5. Open the Mozilla credits list by clicking the link at the beginning and the entries will appear with the last updated date being changed.
+5. View the Mozilla credits list with the link at the beginning and the entries will appear with the last updated date being changed.

 ## Manually adding a name to Mozilla credits list via command line
 You won't receive any emails when your name is added - this will only see your name, email and citation in the log.